 "Well your looks had me putty in your hand now/But I took just as much as I can stand now/And you can walk your long legs baby right out of my life."

 I've heard Muse referred to as the greatest live band in modern rock.
 I don't know if that's true, but they're certainly one of the best bands now, or ever (Side note, I seem to be having an unintentional Brit rock theme going with this installment).
 This song has a super catchy hook but the lyrics are downright terrifying if you take the time to listen to them.
 The base and drums are insistent and driving and the guitar's high jangle almost contradict the lyrical content.
 Do yourself a favor, if you haven't already, and buy Absolution , the album this appears on.
 It's got everything from driving rock n roll to slow and plodding (in a good way) ballads.

 "I know the moment's near/and there's nothing we can do/look through a faithless eye/"are you afraid to die?"

 Anberlin, "A Day Late"

 Florida's Anberlin was one of the first bands to really utilize social networks to build a following, getting signed and recording their first full length album less than three months after forming, due in large part to their massive Myspace following.
-Anberlin is one of the most consistent bands making music today and really offer no surprises and very little musical growth... and that's a good thing.
+During their career, Anberlin was one of the most consistent bands making music and really offer no surprises and very little musical growth... and that's a good thing.
 This song has some bitter connotations for me based on my ex wife, but, it's still a great song with an undeniable hook that you will probably be singing tomorrow.
 There straight ahead rock is infectious.